On the Security & Privacy in Federated Learning: Abstract

 \section{Abstract}

-Advances in Machine Learning (ML) and its wide range of applications boosted its popularity.
-Recent privacy awareness initiatives as the EU General Data Protection Regulation (GDPR) – European Parliament and Council Regulation No 2016/679, subdued ML to privacy and security assessments.
+Recent privacy awareness initiatives such as the EU General Data Protection Regulation subdued Machine Learning (ML) to privacy and security assessments.
 Federated Learning (FL) grants a privacy-driven, decentralized training scheme that improves ML models' security.
-The industry's fast-growing adaptation and security evaluations of FL technology exposed various vulnerabilities.
-Depending on the FL phase, i.e., training or inference, the adversarial actor capabilities, and the attack type threaten FL's confidentiality, integrity, or availability (CIA).
-Therefore, the researchers apply the knowledge from distinct domains as countermeasures, like cryptography and statistics.

-This work assesses the CIA of FL by reviewing the state-of-the-art (SoTA) for creating a threat model that embraces the attack's surface, adversarial actors, capabilities, and goals.
-We propose the first unifying taxonomy for attacks and defenses by applying this model.
-Additionally, we provide critical insights extracted by applying the suggested novel taxonomies to the SoTA, yielding promising future research directions.
+The industry's fast-growing adaptation and security evaluations of FL technology exposed various vulnerabilities that threaten FL's confidentiality, integrity, or availability (CIA).
+This work assesses the CIA of FL by reviewing the state-of-the-art (SoTA) and creating a threat model that embraces the attack's surface, adversarial actors, capabilities, and goals.
+We propose the first unifying taxonomy for attacks and defenses and provide promising future research directions.